 - A full-color LCD screen makes selections much more accessible and provides a score and lyrics display ability.

-- Not only does the DGX-670 offers more than 263 rhythms with variations for each rhythm, but also, every rhythm has a full accompaniment.
+- Not only does the DGX-670 offer more than 263 rhythms with variations for each rhythm, but every rhythm has a full accompaniment.
 Moreover, each instrument part in the accompaniment can be turned on and off.

 The Yamaha DGX-670 has excellent sounds and powerful functions.
 At its price range, it is incredible to have many of these features you only find in more expensive digital pianos.
 It is a versatile instrument.